Google Data Studio Tutorial

 Takes you back to the Overview tab.
 I don’t know why it’s here; I never click on it.

-5. Report Gallery
+5. Gallery of reports

-6. Connect to data
+6. Connecting to data

 I recommend starting with Analytics or Search Console.